Canadian Forces Parachute Team (CFPT), The Sky Hawks, 1977-1979

 In 1971, the team came under command of the Canadian Airborne Centre (CABC) and was officially formed by National Defence Headquarters in August of that same year.
 The following month saw the title “Sky Hawks” bestowed upon the team by the Commanding Officer of CABC.

-Captain (Retired) Gerry Vida recently gave this account of the origin of the team to present and past members of the team:
+Captain (Retired) Gerry Vida gave this account of the origin of the team to present and past members of the team:

 "My take on the roots of the Sky Hawks: The Sky Hawks morphed from military jumpers who were active sky divers in local civilian parachute clubs across Canada.
 Eventually these enthusiasts flocked to the newly formed Canadian Airborne Regiment (Edmonton) circa 1968.
 With permission from the Regiment's commander Col Don Rochester they formed the regimental parachute demonstration team.
 Eventually the Team administration was consolidated within the parachute training wing of the Canadian Airborne Centre (CABC).
 The team continued as an ad-hock "pick up" team drawn from the many sub-units of the Regiment and CABC.
 In 1971 the team became a more or less permanent organization and acquired the now famous handle the Sky Hawks, which was introduced by the then Commanding Officer LCol Stu Northrup.
 Ten years later after mountains of service papers, hat in hand presentations to the brass at NDHQ/FMCHQ and friends of anything airborne the Team was recognised and allocated a Canadian Forces Organisational Order (CFOO).
 This assured permanence with eight (8) members and the much sought after annual budget.
 The rest is history as the Sky Hawks are now in their 47th year of operation."

-Between the inception of the name “Sky Hawks” and the team’s 42nd anniversary season in 2013, many changes have taken place.
+Between the inception of the name “Sky Hawks” and the team’s 53rd anniversary season in 2024, many changes have taken place.
 The most notable change took place in 1977 when the team traded the Para-Commander round parachute for the more maneuverable Ram-Air square parachute.
 This advance in team equipment allowed for more dynamic and crowd-pleasing performances.
 One part of the team which has not changed, is the Signature of the Sky Hawks: the Canadian Flag parachute.

 CFPT member landing at Ontario Place during the Toronto International Air Show, 1979.